DjangoGirls/tutorial/deploy/README.md

 In case you don't have an SSH key this command will automatically create one.
 SSH keys are required to push code to the Heroku.

 ## Git
-Git is a version control system used by a lot of programmers.
+Git is a version control system used by a lot of programmers - software which keeps track of changes to a file or set of files over time so that you can recall specific versions later.
 Heroku uses a git repository to manage your project files, so we need to use it too.

 Create a file named `.gitignore` in your `djangogirls` directory with the following content: